scala-phase/scalathon/2012/training.md

 To register, see the
 ["Fast Track to Play" registration page](http://www.eventbrite.com/event/3715292540).

-**Use discount code "scalathon2012" to receive a $150 discount off the price of this class.**
+**Scalathon attendees get a $150.00 registration discount.**
+To get the discount, use the promo code "scalathon2012" when registering for the course.